-The deadline for submitting abstracts is 25th April 2018, 1800h (IST).
-Decisions regarding abstracts will be communicated to participants by May-end.
+The extended deadline for submitting abstracts was 8th May 2018, 1700h (IST).
+Decisions regarding abstracts will be communicated to participants by JUNE-end.

 Step 1: Before submitting an abstract, you first need to create your login account and pay the registration fees (see Registration Instructions).

 Step 2: Next login to your account on the SCCS website, click on 'My Overview' in the bottom-left corner and enter your abstract information in the form provided.
 Please read our guidelines on abstract writing before submitting your abstract.